Effects of the Corona Crisis on data-driven marketing

 Marketing for the New Normal

 After the initial shock of going through something nobody (except a couple of centenarians) has experienced before, businesses and organisations started communicating with their customers again.
 Those that could switch to working from home (like us at CloseContact), are able to be there for there customers and offer the usual level of service.
-Restaurants quickly started offering delivery and take-away services, or accepting payment for future meals on dates after the lockdown ends.
-Shops with an online store are offering free delivery and longer return periods.
+Restaurants quickly started offering delivery and take-away services, or accepting payment for future meals on dates after the lockdown.
+Shops with an online store started offering free delivery and longer return periods.

 Just as the crisis began unfolding, Amazon launched its Dutch website Amazon.nl.
 The launch must have been planned long ago, of course, before anyone had heard of a virus taking over the world.
 You might think the epidemic would be inconvenient at this time, but Amazon managed to turn a crisis into an opportunity by using its Prime services to bring in new customers.
 Free express delivery; free gaming with Twitch prime, Prime video streaming for a price highly competitive with Netflix.
 Can other industries learn from their example?